-• We recognise that young children behave in hurtful ways towards others because they have not yet developed the means to manage intense feelings that sometimes overwhelm them.

-- Therefore we help this process by offering support, calming the child who is angry as well as the one who has been hurt by the behaviour. - We do not engage in punitive responses to a young child's rage as that will have the opposite effect. - We recognise that young children require help in understanding the range of feelings experienced.
+- We recognise that young children behave in hurtful ways towards others because they have not yet developed the means to manage intense feelings that sometimes overwhelm them. - Therefore, we help this process by offering support, calming the child who is angry as well as the one who has been hurt by the behaviour. - We do not engage in punitive responses to a young child's rage as that will have the opposite effect. - We recognise that young children require help in understanding the range of feelings experienced.
 We help children recognise their feelings by naming them and helping children to express them, making a connection verbally between the event and the feeling.

-'Adam took your car, didn't he, and you were enjoying playing with it.
-You didn't like it when he took it, did you?
-It made you feel angry, didn't it, and you hit him'. - We help young children learn to empathise with others, understanding that they have feelings too and that their actions impact on others' feelings.
-'When you hit Adam, it hurt him and he didn't like that and it made him cry'. - We help young children develop pro-social behaviour, such as resolving conflict over who has the toy.
-'I can see you are feeling better now and Adam isn't crying any more.
-Let's see if we can be friends and find another car, so you can both play with one.' - We are aware that the same problem may happen over and over before skills such as sharing and turn-taking develop.
+- We help young children learn to empathise with others, understanding that they have feelings too and that their actions impact on others' feelings. - We help young children develop pro-social behaviour, such as resolving conflict. - We are aware that the same problem may happen over and over before skills such as sharing and turn-taking develop.
 In order for both the biological maturation and cognitive development to take place, children will need repeated experiences with problem solving, supported by patient adults and clear boundaries. - We support social skills through modelling behaviour, through activities, drama and stories.
-We build self esteem and confidence in children, recognising their emotional needs through close and committed relationships with them. - We help a child to understand the effect that their hurtful behaviour has had on another child; we do not force children to say sorry, but encourage this where it is clear that they are genuinely sorry and wish to show this to the person they have hurt. - When hurtful behaviour becomes problematic, we work with parents to identify the cause and find a solution together.
-The main reasons for very young children to engage in excessive hurtful behaviour are that: - they do not feel securely attached to someone who can interpret and meet their needs this may be in the home and it may also be in the setting - their parent, or carer in the setting, does not have skills in responding appropriately, and consequently negative patterns are developing where hurtful behaviour is the only response the child has to express feelings of anger - the child is exposed to levels of aggressive behaviour at home and may be at risk emotionally, or may be experiencing child abuse - the child has a developmental condition that affects how they behave - Where this does not work, we use the Code of Practice to support the child and family, making the appropriate referrals to a Behaviour Support team where necessary. - In cases of hurtful behaviour, such as racial or other abuse, we make clear immediately the unacceptability of the behaviour and attitudes, by means of explanations rather than personal blame - Details (what happened, what action was taken and by whom, and the names of witnesses) of hurtful behaviour incidents that give cause for concern are brought to the attention of our childcare manager and are recorded in the child's personal file.
+We build self-esteem and confidence in children, recognising their emotional needs through close and committed relationships with them. - We help a child to understand the effect that their hurtful behaviour has had on another child; we do not force children to say sorry, but encourage this where it is clear that they are genuinely sorry and wish to show this to the person they have hurt. - When hurtful behaviour becomes problematic, we work with parents to identify the cause and find a solution together.
+The main reasons for very young children to engage in excessive hurtful behaviour are that: - they do not feel securely attached to someone who can interpret and meet their needs this may be in the home and it may also be in the setting - their parent, or carer in the setting, does not have skills in responding appropriately, and consequently negative patterns are developing where hurtful behaviour is the only response the child has to express feelings of anger - the child is exposed to levels of aggressive behaviour at home and may be at risk emotionally, or may be experiencing child abuse - the child has a developmental condition that affects how they behave - Where this does not work, we use the Code of Practice to support the child and family, making the appropriate referrals to a Behaviour Support team where necessary. - In cases of hurtful behaviour, such as racial or other abuse, we make clear immediately the unacceptability of the behaviour and attitudes, by means of explanations rather than personal blame - Details (what happened, what action was taken and by whom, and the names of witnesses) of hurtful behaviour incidents that give cause for concern are brought to the attention of the room leader and headteacher, these are then recorded.
 The child's parent is informed on the same day.